maxritter/diy-thermocam-website/src/pages/index.md

 seo:
   type: stackbit_page_meta
   template: stackbit_page_meta
-  title: DIY-Thermocam | Open-source thermal imaging for the rest of us
+  title: DIY-Thermocam | Open-source thermal imaging for everyone!
   description: >-
     The DIY-Thermocam is a do-it-yourself infrared camera, based on the popular FLIR Lepton long-wave infrared sensor and the Arduino compatible Teensy 4.1